Edmonton tornado

-Weather forecasts issued during the morning and early afternoon of July 31, 1987, for Edmonton revealed a recognition by Environment Canada of a high potential for unusually severe thunderstorms that afternoon.
-Environment Canada responded swiftly upon receipt of the first report of a tornado touchdown from a resident of Leduc County which is immediately adjacent to Edmonton's southern boundary.
+For the Edmonton area, weather forecasts issued by Environment Canada during the morning and early afternoon of July 31, 1987 revealed a high potential for unusually severe thunderstorms.
+Upon being made aware of the first report of a tornado touchdown in Leduc County (which is immediately adjacent to Edmonton's southern boundary), Environment Canada responded swiftly, issuing successive warnings and closely monitoring the event.

 Meteorological synopsis

 In the week preceding July 31, a low pressure system sitting over southwestern British Columbia fed warm, humid air into central Alberta.
 Daytime heating along with near-record dewpoints over Alberta triggered a series of strong thunderstorms that persisted throughout the week.
 On July 31, a cold front developed over western Alberta, colliding with the warm moist air that persisted over the region.
 Forecasters recognized the elevated risk for severe weather early in the day.
 Weatheradio broadcasts and interviews with the media stressed "vicious thunderstorms" and "extremely strong and violent thunderstorms".